ajhenley/gitbook/working_with_files.md

 			PrintWriter pw = new PrintWriter(file);

 			Scanner keyboard = new Scanner(System.in);
-			System.out.println("Enter the name of your favorite movies.
-Press 'q' to quit:");
+			System.out.print("Enter the name of your favorite movies.");
+			System.out.println("Press 'q' to quit:");
 			String result = keyboard.nextLine();
 			if (!result.equals("q")){
 				pw.println(result);